Liouville Conformal Field Theory on even-dimensional spheres: Quantization of the action: Liouville Conformal Field Theory on the higher-dimensional sphere

-Here the renormalisation factor $\mathcal{Z}(g)$ which appears in front of the integral corresponds (formally) to the total mass of the measure of the log-correlated field and is usually reffered to as the \textit{Polyakov-Alvarez conformal anomaly} (\cite{Pol81}, \cite{Alv83}).
-Since we work with a Gaussian measure, we may interpret this factor $\mathcal{Z}(g)$ as $\left(\det\mathcal{P}_g\right)^{-1/2}$ where $\mathcal{P}_g$ is the GJMS operator introduced above.
-The latter is not uniquely defined, but we know how it varies under a conformal change of metric (see \cite[(5.9)]{Di08}:
+Here the renormalization factor $\mathcal{Z}_g$ which appears in front of the integral (formally) stands for the total mass of the measure of the log-correlated field and is usually referred to as the \textit{Polyakov-Alvarez conformal anomaly} (\cite{Pol81}, \cite{Alv83}).
+Since we work with a Gaussian measure, we may interpret this factor $\mathcal{Z}_g$ as $\left(\det\mathcal{P}_g\right)^{-1/2}$ where $\mathcal{P}_g$ is the GJMS operator introduced above.
+The latter is known only in low dimensions (see~\cite{BO91} for the four-dimensional case); nonetheless it is conjectured that its variation under a conformal change of metric is given by~\cite[Equation (5.9)]{Di08}:

 where the constant $c_d$ is given by